primer/css/docs/guidelines.md

 In general, a flat directory of files works best, but at GitHub we break things down by bundles (separate compiled CSS files) and sections (directories of related content).

+### Bundles

+GitHub.com uses a handful of bundles.
+Here's a simplified representation of our two desktop bundles (split to support IE9's maximum selector limit per CSS file) and a dedicated mobile bundle for our separate mobile views.

 {% highlight bash %}
 stylesheets
 ├── github